richardhapb/pytest.nvim/README.md

 ### Installation

-1. Install the `pytest.nvim` plugin using your preferred plugin manager:
+1. Install the `pytest.nvim` plugin using your preferred plugin manager, (requires Treesitter as a dependency):

     Lazyvim: